vuejs/router/README.md

   router.isReady().then(() => app.mount('#app'))
   ```
   Otherwise there will be an initial transition as if you provided the `appear` prop to `transition` because the router displays its initial location (nothing) and then displays the first location.
 This happens because navigations are all asynchronous now. **If you have navigation guards upon the initial navigation**, you might not want to block the app render until they are resolved.
-- On SSR, you need to manually pass the appropriate history by using a ternary:
+- On SSR, you need to manually pass the appropriate history:
   ```js
   // router.js
   let history = isServer ? createMemoryHistory() : createWebHistory()